-Nadira Chouicha, PhD, Project Coordinator – Dr. Chouicha is the primary point of contact for the coordination of the Genomics to Improve Poultry Innovation Lab.
+Nadira Chouicha, PhD, Program Coordinator – Dr. Chouicha is the primary point of contact for the coordination of the Genomics to Improve Poultry Innovation Lab.
 She is also responsible with day-to-day operation of the management entity, and conducts outreach to communicate research findings and program development.
 Dr. Chouicha, has strong international experience working in infectious disease research in Africa, Europe, and USA.
 She received her Ph.D. in parasitology at the Faculty of Medicine, Montpellier I, France.
 She has 15 years of experience working at the School of Veterinary Medicine at University of California, Davis in research programs that deal with infectious disease and genetics.
 She has supervised many infectious disease projects relevant to human-animal-environments.
 Dr. Chouicha has expertise in basic and translational research involving data analysis, optimization of new assays and molecular biology including gene expression.
 While at the UC Davis School of Veterinary Medicine, her interests have been directed to infectious diseases, including strategize, develop and optimize the best diagnose methodologies.
 She investigated the variability in metabolic pathways due to corticosteroids administration in equines.
 Dr. Chouicha has also been actively involved in infectious disease surveillance and prevention to reduce risk factors of zoonotic diseases in California.